-Section 8 of the Temporary Erosion and Sediment Control Manual (TESC) provides information on residential drainage regulations for all residential lot construction.
+Section 8 of the Temporary Erosion and Sediment Control Manual (TESC) (PDF) provides information on residential drainage regulations for all residential lot construction.
 Refer to Section 8.4 for minimum drainage requirements for finished grade.

 Show All Answers

 Temporary storage of landscape and construction material is not permitted in the street, nor on the sidewalk.
 Landscaping materials left in the street will be washed away with the next rain or snowstorm, clogging drains, impairing waterways and impeding emergency access routes.
 Store materials on private property away from the path of drainage.

 The Town requires landscaping to be installed within six months after occupancy.
 This includes both front and back yard landscaping.

 The Town contracts with Vector Disease Control for mosquito control.
 To submit a mosquito annoyance complaint or request information on the Town's mosquito control program, please contact Vector at 877-276-4306 or email Vector Disease Control.

 Refer to our Excessive Water brochure (PDF) for troubleshooting facts and suggestions to address excessive water, ice and algae growth concerns.
 To inquire about our chase drain program, please call the Stormwater Hotline, 720-733-2235.

 Storm drain inlets are intended to capture street drainage and maintain safe travel on streets during flooding events.
 The size and shape of the storm drain inlets are required to ensure that flooding does not occur.
 Restrictions to these openings are not permitted, as they have the potential to cause clogging or reduced capacity resulting in adverse flooding impacts to property and emergency access routes.
 Take appropriate precautions near these facilities.
 For your safety, never open, climb in or attempt to retrieve items from a storm drain inlet.
 To report accidental or illegal dumping down the storm drain, please call the Stormwater Hotline, 720-733-2235.